Seweryn Michalski

-Seweryn Michalski (born 12 September 1994) is a Polish professional footballer who plays as a centre-back for III liga club Warta Sieradz.
+Seweryn Michalski (born 12 September 1994) is a Polish former professional footballer who played as a centre-back.

 Club career

 He began his club career with his hometown club GKS Bełchatów before moving to Belgian side K.V.
 Mechelen on 25 June 2013.

 On 12 August 2020 he returned to GKS Bełchatów on a one-year contract.
 On 19 January 2021, he joined Wieczysta Kraków.
 On 27 July 2022, he left the club by mutual consent.

 On 27 August 2022, he was announced to be joining III liga side Warta Sieradz, making his debut on the same day in a goalless draw against Sokół Ostróda.
+He retired in early 2024 due to health issues, with an intention to become a youth coach.